 meet and form the bridge that closes over the path.
 The circular walk—going out on one path, returning on the other—takes only 15 to 20 minutes.
 A note of caution: carry your valuables such as wallet and passport with you, and keep luggage in your vehicle out of sight.

 About 5 km (3 miles) farther along the road from the Mangapohue Bridge to Marokopa, Piripiri Caves beckon with their interesting fossil legacy—the marks of giant oysters from the area's onetime subaqueous existence.
-The approach and entrance to the caves are steep and slippery, so wear appropriate shoes or boots, and bring a jacket for the cool air and a powerful flashlight to cut through the gloom.
+The approach and entrance to the caves are steep and slippery, so wear appropriate shoes or boots, and bring a jacket for the cool air plus a powerful flashlight to cut through the gloom.
 There are no guided tours; just follow the trail markers.
 A few kilometers farther still, you can view the 120-foot Marokopa Falls from a viewpoint reached via a pleasant forest trail (about 15 minutes round-trip).

 The road splits at Te Anga, heading north to Kawhia or southwest for 14 km (9 miles) to the small hamlet of Marokopa, where there's a stupendous lookout over the coast's black-sand beaches.
 At Marokopa you are 50 km (31 miles) from Waitomo; time either to turn back or keep on south on a more difficult (mostly gravel) but positively scenic route to the Taranaki region.